- This post contains affiliate links. Read more here.

 This pad is designed for medium to large dogs but is also super portable, making it the perfect accessory to take along for that family trip to the beach, or even long car trips.
 To clean, simply take a damp cloth and wipe down the pad.

 Helpful Review: “It feels cool to the touch to me.
 My 72lb Lab mix lays on it all the time.
 We placed it over his favorite spot where he lays in the family room.
 He took to it right away and even tries to bunch it up by scratching it before he lies down.
 I’ve read other reviews warning how easy it is to puncture but that hasn’t been the case with his scratching at it.
-My dog doesn’t chew on things he’s not supposed to so I don’t worry about that either.”Buy Now on Amazon for $42.99
+My dog doesn’t chew on things he’s not supposed to so I don’t worry about that either.”Find on Amazon

 This pad keeps canines cool by using actual H2O.
 The “Cool Core” inside the bed absorbs your dog’s body temperature (102º F) and then converts it to room temperature, creating a cooler surface for your dog to enjoy.

 Be warned, the water-filled cooling pads are a little heavier than their gel counterparts and won’t be quite as easy to lug around for day trips.
 However, you can empty the water to make the pad lighter and more portable—you’ll just have to fill it up again when you reach your destination.

 To keep the water bacteria-free, the manufacturer recommends adding a couple drops of grapefruit seed extract.
 For best results, don’t place this pad in direct sunlight.